 Annika’s published works include “Stick a Toothbrush Down Your Throat: An Analysis of the Potential Liability of Pro-Eating Disorder Websites,” Texas Journal of Women & the Law, Volume 14 Issue 2, Spring 2005 and “How to Stop Worrying and Love Predictive Coding,” Trial Magazine, January 2016.

 An active member of the legal community, Annika serves as the Co-Vice Chair of the Class Action Litigation Group and on several committees within the American Association for Justice, including Amicus Curiae, Legal Affairs, Publications, and Public Education.
-Co-founder of CLEF’s Complex Litigation E-Discovery Forum, Annika is also a working group co-captain for Women En Mass, and a dialogue leader for the Sedona Conference Working Group 1 (Electronic Discovery Retention and Production).
+Co-founder of CLEF’s Complex Litigation E-Discovery Forum, Annika is also a working group co-captain for Women En Mass, and Steering Committee member for the Sedona Conference Working Group 1 (Electronic Discovery Retention and Production).
 Annika also led drafting teams for the Duke Guidelines and Practices for Implementing the 2015 Discovery Amendments to Achieve Proportionality and the Sedona Conference’s Principles on Proportionality.
 Annika also speaks and writes regularly on issues of class actions, mass torts, and e-discovery.

 Annika is fluent in Swedish and conversational in French, Spanish, and Dutch.